International Paper: Mill workers' strike

-The book "Betrayal of Local 14: Paperworkers, Politics, and Permanent Replacements" was written about the strike at the Androscoggin mill.
+The book Betrayal of Local 14: Paperworkers, Politics, and Permanent Replacements was written about the strike at the Androscoggin Mill.
 The book was written by Julius Gerson Getman, who was an attorney representing the striking paperworkers.

 Acquisitions

 1986–2000

+In 1980, the company sold its Canadian newsprint mills and associated land to Canadian Pacific.
+This company eventually became Avenor, and later was purchased by Bowater.
+Part of the sale included the Rocky Brook fishing lodge in New Brunswick, and IP retained limited access to the lodge.
+Eventually IP bought the lodge back from Bowater.

 In 1986, the company acquired the Hammermill Paper Company, founded in 1898, which managed eleven papermills nationwide, and had its corporate offices based in Erie, PA; in 1988, the Masonite Corporation; and in 1989, the German paper company Zanders Feinpapiere AG and the French paper manufacturer Aussedat Rey.
 In 1996, it purchased Federal Paper Board.

-2011

-Andhra Pradesh Paper Mills Rajahmundry (APPM), which is now an International Paper company, is one of the biggest integrated paper and pulp manufacturing centers in India.
-The company produces writing, printing, and copier papers and paper boards for foreign and domestic markets.
-APPM's production facilities are two mills in Rajahmundry and Kadiam with a total production capacity of 240,000 TPD (Tons Per Day).
+In 1999, the company purchased Union Camp Corporation, and in June 2000 Champion International.
+Additionally, it owned shares in the Chilean company Copec.

 2012

-In 2012, International Paper, through the merger of its wholly owned subsidiary Metal Acquisition Inc. with and into Temple-Inland, acquired Temple-Inland in a deal valued at $4.5 billion.
+In 2012, International Paper acquired Temple-Inland in a deal valued at $4.5 billion.
 Temple-Inland then became a wholly owned subsidiary of International Paper.
 At the time of sale, Temple-Inland's corrugated packaging operation consisted of 7 mills and 59 converting facilities as well as the building products operation.

+2020s

+International Paper completed the acquisition of British packaging company DS Smith for $7.2 billion in January 2025.

+In 2025, International Paper announced the sale of its global cellulose fibers business to private equity firm American Industrial Partners for $1.5 billion.